Securing Your Web Applications with ASP.NET Identity Provider

 Add Authentication Routes and UI Elements

-Create authentication routes, such as login, logout, and consent, and UI elements, like login buttons or navigation links that trigger the authentication process.
+Create authentication routes, such as login, logout, and consent, and UI elements, like login buttons or navigation links, that trigger the authentication process.

 Apply authentication and authorisation checks to secure your application's resources.
 Use `[Authorize]` attributes on controllers or actions, or use `AuthorizationPolicy` to specify access control.